Field Course: Product Management 102

 All students who successfully complete PM 101 are automatically eligible to enroll in PM 102; they can simply email Prof. Eisenmann by January 18 with their request to continue and do not need to complete the application described below.
-Subject to an assessment of students’ fit with skill and project requirements, some students who did not take PM 101 will be enrolled in PM 102 by application.
-Most such students will join existing PM101 project teams.
+Subject to an assessment of students' fit with skill and project requirements, some students who did not take PM 101 will be enrolled in PM 102 by application.
 Please note that due to budget constraints, applications cannot be accepted for new projects that would require a subsidy from the course to pay software developers.

-Applications, to be reviewed by Prof. Eisenmann, must be submitted by January 9, through this form, which also provides more detail on selection criteria.
-Applicants will be informed of enrollment decisions on or before January 18, that is, before add-drop period commences.
-Successful applicants will be asked to commit to the course by January 22; those that do will be enrolled.
-These students will then use the Add/Drop process as needed to adjust other credits for the term.
+Applications, to be reviewed by Prof. Eisenmann, must be submitted by January 15, through this form, which also provides more detail on selection criteria.
+Applicants will be informed of enrollment decisions on or before January 22, that is, before add-drop period commences.
+Successful applicants who choose to enroll will use the Add/Drop process as needed to adjust other credits for the term.